Australia women's national under-18 ice hockey team: History

 In January 2016 the team debuted at the IIHF World Women's U18 Championships where they played in the 2016 Division I Qualification tournament in Spittal an der Drau and Radenthein, Austria.
 Australia was placed in Group B with Great Britain, Italy and Poland.
 The team finished last in Group B's preliminary round after losing all three of their games and advanced to the seventh place classification game against Romania, who had finished last in Group A. Australia defeated Romania following a shootout and finished the tournament in seventh place.
 Kate Tihema was selected as best Australian player of the tournament.
 The team started 2017 with a training camp in January in Copenhagen, Denmark ahead of the 2017 IIHF Ice Hockey U18 Women's World Championship Division I Group B Qualification tournament.
 During the training camp Australia took on the Danish women's under-18 team in two exhibition games where they lost 3–5 and 0–3.
 The team then traveled to San Sebastián, Spain for the start of their World Championship tournament.
 At the tournament Australia took on hosts Spain, Mexico and Romania in a single round robin schedule.
 Australia won the tournament after winning all three of their games which including their largest international win on record, defeating Romania 10–0.
 As a result of the tournament win Australia earned promotion to Division I Group B for the 2018 World Championships.
 Goaltender Keesha Atkins was selected as best Australian player of the tournament.

-In January 2018 Australia arrived in Katowice, Poland for the 2018 IIHF Ice Hockey U18 Women's World Championship Division I Group B tournament.
+In January 2018 Australia arrived in Katowice, Poland for the Division I B tournament.
 Prior to the start of the tournament the team played Denmark in an exhibition game which they lost 0–10.
 Australia opened the Division I Group B tournament with a 1–6 loss to France.
 They went on to lose their other four games of the tournament against China, Denmark, Great Britain and Poland, and finished the tournament in last place.
 As a result, the team was relegated back to Division I Group B Qualification for 2019.
 Captain Emily Davis-Tope was named best Australian player of the tournament.